dw943893/baseball_predictor/README.md

-Based on these findings, I recommend adding the following lesser-known hitters who's average numbers in the aforementioned offensive categories (runs batted in (RBI), hits, walks, and homeruns) over the past five seasons have been better than the league average.
+Based on these findings, I recommend adding the following lesser-known hitters whose average numbers in the aforementioned offensive categories (runs batted in (RBI), hits, walks, and homeruns) over the past five seasons have been better than the league average.
 I categorized a player as "lesser-known" based on my subjective domain knowledge as a MLB baseball fan.

 - Ryan McMahon (Rockies) (Best season from 2017- 2021: 2021, RBI: 86, hits: 134, walks: 59, HR: 23)
 - Yoan Moncada (White Sox) (Best season from 2017- 2021: 2019, RBI: 79, hits: 161, walks: 40, HR: 25)